fmenabe/python-clg/doc/source/examples.rst

 Utility for managing KVM virtuals machines
 ------------------------------------------
 This example is a program I made for managing KVM guests.
 Actually, there is only two commands for deploying or migrating guests.
-For each of theses commands, it is possible to deploy/migrate one guest or to use a YAML file which allow to deploy/migrate multiple guests successively.
-For example, for deploying a new guest, we need the name of the guest (``--name``), the hypervisor on which it will be deploy (``--dst-host``), the model on which it is based (``--model``) and the network configuration (``--interfaces``).
-In per guest deployment, all theses parameters must be in the command-line.
-When using a YAML file (``--file``), the name and the network configuration must absolutely be defined in the deployment file.
-Others parameters will be retrieved from the command-line if they are not defined in the file.

-To summarize, ``--name`` and ``--file`` options can't be used at the same time.
-If ``--name`` is used, ``--dst-host``, ``--model``, ``--interfaces`` options must be in the command-line.
-If ``--file`` is used, ``--interfaces`` option must no be in the command-line but ``--dst-host`` and ``--model`` options may be in the command.
-There also are many options which are rarely used because they are optionals or have default values.

 Each command use an external module for implemented the logic.
 A *main* function, taking the command-line Namespace as argument, has been implemented.
 For the example, theses functions will only pprint the command-line arguments.

+This example use:
+    * YAML anchors
+    * subparsers, options, arguments, groups and exclusives groups
+    * custom types
+    * special "builtins",
+    * the root 'help' command
+    * specific formatter class
+    * ...

 *Directory structure*: